 Depression is a mood disorder that is characterized by sadness, or having the blues.
 Nearly everyone feels sad or down from time to time.
-Sometimes, however, the sad feelings become intense, last for long periods, keep a person from leading a normal life, and interfere with sleep.
+Sometimes, however, the sad feelings become intense, last for long periods, keep a person from leading a normal life, and can interfere with sleep, appetite, and energy.

 Feeling very fatigued and slow or anxious and irritable